campg2j003/md2html/readme.md

 # Issues

-- The config file is currently not utf-8 encoded.
+- The config file option values read from the command line are not utf-8 encoded.
+Since they are inserted into HTML, it should be possible to use &# substitutions.

 # Conclusion